Stony Brook ends SUNY rival's conference-record 38-game winning streak

-Beth O'Boyle enters her second season as the head women's basketball coach at Stony Brook University.
+The engineer of the seventh-best turnaround in the country in 2012-13, Beth O'Boyle enters her third season as the head women's basketball coach at Stony Brook University.

 Named head coach by Stony Brook Director of Athletics Jim Fiore on April 7, 2011, O'Boyle is the eighth coach in program history and the fourth in the Division I era.